Licensed Professional Engineers

 After obtaining six years of acceptable education/experience credit, the candidate takes the Fundamentals of Engineering exam.
 After passing the Fundamentals of Engineering exam, and obtaining at least 12 years of acceptable engineering/education experience, the Engineer must pass the Principles and Practice of Engineering exam.
 Only when all requirements have been met can an individual be considered a Licensed Professional Engineer.

-For the specifics of the New York State requirements, and the various ways to meet the requirements, go to the State of New York Department of Education Professional Engineers web site.
+For the specifics of the New York State requirements, and the ways to meet the requirements, visit the State of New York Department of Education Professional Engineers web site.

 The state engineering licensure board regulates the licensed practice of engineering within a state.
 Individual state boards may have different requirements for becoming a Licensed Professional Engineer.
 However, similar exams are used in all states.
 The Fundamentals of Engineering and the Principles and Practice of Engineering exam are prepared by the National Council of Examiners for Engineering and Surveying and are used by all states.